Swan Spirit Animal Symbolism and Dreams

 Swan feathers were used to make ceremonial fans, feather jewelry, and beautiful cloaks.

-Myths that featured swans would be narrated by the elders to the younger generation to pass on values and societal norms.
+The elders to the younger generation would narrate myths that featured swans to pass on values and societal norms.

 The swan spirit animal is closely associated with the North Direction and the Wind – the first Power of Creation.